adnzaki/simple-tag-bootstrap/README.md

 .... and so on.
 ```

+### Bootstrap Files
+We have included necessary Bootstrap files to ease you when working with SimpleTagBootstrap.
+With this way, you have two advantages out of the box:
+- Keep your Bootstrap up-to-date
+- Keep Bootstrap version the same as in SimpleTagBootstrap.
+- No need to download Bootstrap outside
+- Just a single step needed to update a whole SimpleTagBootstrap

 ### Initiator Function
 Every component in SimpleTagBootstrap defined in a class, but you do not have to initiate an object for each of them since we have "Initiator Function" that have done it for you.
 This function has the same name as its component class, for example `Accordion` class has initiator function called `accordion()`.
 So you can call the methods in that class directly without initiate an object first, like `accordion()->open()` to create accordion open tag.
 Those functions located on their class file and have been wrapped together in Wrapper file.